High School Eligibilty

 - WCPSS also requires a cumulative overall grade point average of 1.5 or above.

 - Must participate at the school to which he or she is assigned by the local board of education based on the residence of the parent or legal custodian within the administrative unit.
 The athlete must live with the parents or legal custodian.
-According to WCPSS Board Policy 6201 a “legal custodian” is a person or agency awarded legal custody of a child by a court of law.
+According to WCPSS Board Policy 4100, a “legal custodian is a person or agency that has been awarded legal custody of the student by a court."

 - A student who transfers from one NCHSAA member school to another NCHSAA member school in a different LEA (charter schools and private schools are their own LEA) after initial enrollment or participation, must sit 365 days from the date of transfer.
 Hardships may be granted by NCHSAA.